The 2020 event

 Take a look below at our one-stop-shop page for marathon runners and our fundraisers and find out:

-- More about the marathon and how you can get involved
+More about the marathon and how you can get involved to volunteer

 Meet Rod Douglas.
 An ex-Commonwealth Games boxing gold medallist in 1986 for Great Britain, Bow-born Rod experienced a life-threatening brain injury in 1989 after a fight with fellow title titan, Herol Graham.